Azure – Networking – Part 5 – Basics of Azure Application Gateway

 Front-End IP :

 Front-End IP is the entry point to an Application Gateway.
 Application Gateway can be configured with two front-end IP.
-It can be configured with an Internet-facing VIP or with an internal endpoint that is not exposed to the Internet (by using a private IP for the front-end IP address), also known as an internal load balancer (ILB) endpoint.
+One is for Public and the other onw is for Private. it means we can configure one IP to handle all Public traffic as showing in the following figure and also It can be configured with an Internet-facing VIP or with an internal endpoint that is not exposed to the Internet (by using a private IP for the front-end IP address), also known as an internal load balancer (ILB) endpoint.

 Basic: A listener which listens to a single domain site where it has a single DNS mapping to IP address of the Application Gateway.